THE KOREA SOCIETY

 • Amanda Grant is The Korea Society's Education Program Officer and is the Coordinator of the Society's Korean Language Program.
 She graduated from the University of Minnesota with a BA in Asian Languages and Literature.
 It was during this time that she began her academic career in Korean Studies.
 Following her BA she was awarded a Fulbright English Language Teaching Assistant grant to South Korea where she served from 2018-2020.
 Upon her return, she entered the University of Hawai'i where she honed both her academic and Korean language skills with her research on inclusive teacher education for LGBTQ+ students in South Korea conducted and written in Korean and received an MA in Korean for Professionals.

-• Stephanie Hwang is The Korea Society’s Development Program Associate.
+• Stephanie Hwang is The Korea Society’s Development Program Officer.
 Along with providing general support to the Development Team, she is responsible for managing individual membership and programming the Young Professional Network.
 Prior to joining The Korea Society in 2023, she worked in Publicity and Marketing at Riverhead Books, an imprint of Penguin Random House.
 She holds a bachelor’s degree in English from Stony Brook University, and tutors high-school level English on the weekends.

 • Eunjung Kho is the Director of Administration / Assistant Controller at the Society.
 She graduated from the State University of New York at Binghamton with a BS in Accounting.
 During her years at Binghamton, she served on the Executive Board of various Korean-American groups—as a Secretary, Fundraiser, and Design Editor—that promoted and planned social, educational, and cultural events for Koreans, Korean-Americans, and students on campus.
 She was the Secretary for Korean-American Student Association, and the Magazine Design Editor and Secretary for Han Perspective, the only bilingual publication group on campus to provide news, opinions, reviews, and arts with a focus on Korean and Korean-American culture.